This article describes some of the considerations to take into account if you are trying to decide where to publish a custom Outlook form.

 Publish the Form to a Folder

-If a form is published to either the Personal Forms Library or the Organizational Form Library, you may want to consider publishing a form to a folder so that it appears on the Actions
+If a form is published to either the Personal Forms Library or the Organizational Form Library, you may want to consider publishing a form to a folder so that it will appear at the bottom of the Actions menu.

 Save an .oft File to the Desktop or Start Menu